rywible/wrela6/docs/implementation/2026-06-04-parser-implementation.md

 - `docs/language/invalid.md` is mostly semantic invalid programs.
 Parser tests should still parse its code fences losslessly and should only emit parse diagnostics for structural syntax problems.
-- `scripts/check-policy.ts` currently allows `Bun.file` only in
+- `scripts/check-policy.ts` allows `Bun.file` only in
-  `src/lexer/bun-file-repository.ts`; the frontend migration must update this path.
+  `src/frontend/lexer/bun-file-repository.ts` (the frontend path from the migration).
 - Repository rules require fakes through dependency injection, no mocks, and `fast-check` only in tests.